joakim/bismark/readme.md

 > This line has a hard line break that is ignored.

-Any Unicode character may be added using the escape sequence `\(…)` with the character's hexadecimal Unicode code point.
+Unicode characters may be added using the escape sequence `\HHHHHH` with the character's Unicode code point in a zero-padded 6-digit hexadecimal.

-	Nice \(1F44D)
+	Nice \01F44D

 > Nice 👍